stevleibelt/incubator/component/php/mail_service/README.md

 * add support for redis or something else to speed up database access
 * [read](https://zendframework.github.io/zend-expressive/cookbook/common-prefix-for-routes/)
 * [use a profiler](https://zendframework.github.io/zend-expressive/cookbook/debug-toolbars/)
+* archiving and keeping the footprint low
+    * store mail templates in the database
+    * store the variables and the id to the mail template in the database instead of the rendered result
+    * benefit
+        * way less amount of data stored in the database or archive
+    * problem
+        * what if the used rendere technology changes?
+        * what if the used view helper changes? (if one is used)
+        * maybe more complicate to develop

 # Roadmap